 Production best practices:

-- High Availability — Run two Mirth instances in active-passive configuration with a load balancer.
+- High Availability — Run two Mirth instances in an active-passive configuration with a load balancer.
 If the primary fails, the secondary takes over within seconds.

 - Database — Use PostgreSQL (recommended) or Oracle in a clustered configuration.
 Never use the embedded Derby database in production.